varigence/docs/bimlflex/release-notes/new-features-2020.2.md

 ## Breaking Changes

-Upon updating to BimlFlex version 2020.2, users will be required to initiate a one-time manual update to the Excel Metadata Editor add-in.
+Upon updating to BimlFlex version 2020.2, users will be required to initiate a one-time manual update of the Excel Metadata Editor add-in.
 Microsoft Excel has hardcoded the path to the add-in, and unfortunately, there is no preprogrammed workaround.

 Documentation providing a step-by-step walkthrough for this process can be found [here](xref:excel-metadata-addin)